olaservo/mcp-sampling-service/README.md

 🚧 **UNDER CONSTRUCTION: This package is currently being developed and its API may change.** 🚧

-A flexible sampling service and strategy registry for the Model Context Protocol (MCP) ecosystem.
+A proof of concept for a flexible sampling strategy registry to use with the Model Context Protocol (MCP).

 ## Installation